Skip to content

 Minimalism is for everyone

-We firmly believe: Minimalism is the best companion you can have in your life journey.
-As a North-Star it shows you the way and guides you on your own unique personal adventure.
-Minimalism inspires you to focus on what really matters to you and it helps you not to stray from your personal path, because, in our consumption-oriented, over-abundant society, many distractions and obstacles await us.
+I firmly believe: Minimalism is the best companion you can have in your life journey.
+As a fixed star it shows you the way and guides you on your own unique personal adventure through this universe.
+Minimalism inspires you to focus on what really matters to you and it helps you not to stray from your personal path, because, in our consumption-oriented, over- abundant society, many distractions and obstacles await each of us.

-With this manifesto we draw the constellation in our minimalist map.
-We inspire you to look at the stars with us and follow the call: Stop consuming and start living!
-Here are a few hints about what has empowered and motivated us and other minimalists we met along the way.
+With this manifesto I draw a minimalist constellation on our sky map.
+I want to inspire you to look with me into the vastness of the universe and follow the guiding idea: Stop consuming and start living!
+Here are a few hints about what has empowered and motivated me and other minimalists I met along the way.

 We are all natural-born minimalists